 Tree mallow are lovely, fast-growing shrub with evergreen foliage, and produces a long season of flowers, which usually appear in spring and last into autumn

 Grow in fertile, well-drained soil in full sun.
 A good drought resistant plant for dry conditions.

-Can grow up to 1.5 metres high with a 100 cm spread.
-Best planted in the middle to back of a border.
+Tree Mallow can grow up to 1.5 metres high with a 100 cm spread.
+They are best planted in the middle to back of a border.

 Deadhead spent blooms to prolong flowering.
 Mulch annually with well-rotted manure or compost.

-It is known for attracting bees and butterflies/moths, with nectar/pollen rich flowers.
+Mallow are known for attracting bees, butterflies and moths, with nectar and pollen rich flowers.